Key Takeaways

 To avoid this:

-Always follow deposit storage rules.
+Always follow security deposit storage rules.

-Meet deadlines for returning deposits.
+Meet deadlines for returning security deposits.

 Keep clear records of deductions.